Skip to main content

 Strategy 3: Bundle Improvements

-If replacing your roof, consider solar shingles or install solar immediately after roofing (only solar costs qualify, not the roof itself).
+If replacing your roof, consider solar shingles or install solar immediately after roofing to maximize efficiency.

 Tax Credit vs. Deduction